nfs-ganesha/nfs-ganesha/Design.md

 When Scality NFS needs a new handle to be created.
 Whether it is for a new object or for the first access to an existing object.
 It first creates the pair ( bucket/object => handle ) and then create another pair ( handle => bucket/object ).
 Two pairs are created because lookup must be efficient in both ways.

-mappings are set to expire after 86400s.
+mappings are set to expire after 86400s and expiration time is renewed on access.

-__TODO:__
+__8 bytes wire handles__

- - renew mappings expiration time on access
+Wire handles are made to accomodate both NFSv3 maximum size and ```readdir+``` cookie size. ```Readdir+``` returns for each entry a cookie that must be usable by the client to restart the listing from any entry in the directory.
+This way, making the *wire handle* and the *readdir+ cookies* the same thing, a single lookup in the redis key/value store permits to retrieve the object in the bucket corresponding to that cookie (a.k.a the wire handle) in order to provide a sensible marker to the DBD request.

 ### Object Lookup in directories

 When performing a lookup, we don't know in advance which kind of object we are looking for.
 It may be a regular file or a directory.
-Since directories do not really exist in a bucket, we have to perform different requests in order to get the result
+Since directories do not really exist in a bucket, we have to perform different requests in order to get the result.

  - Query #1: An exact match query on the object path without a trailing slash
  - Query #2: A prefix/marker/delimiter query for only 1 key with prefix set to the object path with a trailing slash.